HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/generate_content_report.md

 ## Prerequisites

-- Starting from HCL Digital Experience 9.5 CF214, Content Reporting is installed and deployed by default as part of the CF update process.
-However, for CF213, Content Reporting must be installed and configured.
+- Beginning with HCL Digital Experience 9.5 release update CF214, Content Reporting is enabled by default.
+For HCL Digital Experience 9.5 release update CF213, Content Reporting should be installed and configured.
 For instructions on installing Content Reporting manually on supported environments, see the [Installing HCL Digital Experience 9.5 Content Reporting](../installation/index.md) topic.

 - Configure a JCR search collection to get valid search results.
 When you create a content item and then try to generate a report using the **Phrase** or **Word** criterion without running the seedlist crawler manually or waiting for its next scheduled crawl, the generated report will not include the item you created.
 Refer to [Setting up a JCR search collection](../../../../build_sites/search/portal_search/administer_portal_search/setup_search_collections/jcr_search_collections/index.md) for more information.